wonko9/skynet/README.txt

 == DOCUMENTATION

-Feel free to read on if you want more of an overview of Skynet.
+Feel free to read on if you want more of an overview of Skynet with some specific examples.
 More specific documentation can be found here:

 Skynet::Job, Skynet::Config, bin/skynet[link:files/bin/skynet.html], bin/skynet_install[link:files/bin/skynet_install.html]